-It’s normal to feel tired in pregnancy (NHS, 2017b) so try not to get frustrated with yourself, as getting worked up can only cause more sleeplessness.
+It’s normal to feel tired in pregnancy (NHS, 2021a) so try not to get frustrated with yourself, as getting frustrated can cause more sleeplessness.
 Your baby is growing, and your expanding bump is understandably making it hard for you to get comfortable at night.

 Why am I waking up at night?

 Just as this is settling down in later pregnancy, your growing uterus puts pressure on your bladder – meaning more toilet trips again.
-Try not to drink too much water or liquid for a couple of hours before you go to bed, so you’re not up so often in the night.
+However avoiding drinking completely before bed can lead to leg cramps, so be thoughtful but drink to make yourself comfortable.

 Nearer the end of your pregnancy, as your baby’s head engages, your bladder might feel full even when you’ve just been to the loo.
-Try going to the loo before bed, then try and make yourself as comfortable as possible.
+Try going to the loo before bed, leaning forward and exhaling to empty your bladder completely, then make yourself as comfortable as possible.
 At least the end is in sight – and if nothing else, it’ll prepare you for night awakenings to come…

 Feeling hot in pregnancy

 You're also likely to sweat more.
-It can help if you wear loose clothing made of natural fibres to bed, as these are more absorbent and breathable than synthetic fibres (NHS, 2018).
-In warmer months, try having a cool shower before bed, and try to keep your room cool with an open window or electric fan
+It can help if you wear loose clothing made of natural fibres to bed, as these are more absorbent and breathable than synthetic fibres.
+In warmer months, perhaps have a cool shower before bed, and try to keep your room cool with an open window or electric fan.

 Restless legs syndrome

 Thankfully, symptoms are often temporary.
-Some women find it useful to stretch their legs, or have a massage or warm bath before bed to relieve the symptoms (RLS-UK, 2019).
+Some women find it useful to stretch their legs, or have a massage or warm bath before bed to relieve the symptoms.